LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 underlying tools that are obscured by the use of Xamarin Studio.

 Mono has an extra advantage in the tool csharp, for immediate testing of small snippets of code.
-We will ude it extensively as we introduce bits of syntax.
+We will use it extensively as we introduce bits of syntax.

 As there is significant evolution of both the Microsoft